gusttavocaruso/gusttavocaruso/README.md

 ### Hi there, I am [Gus](https://www.linkedin.com/in/gustavohdealmeida/)

-I always been fascinated by the human being’s ability to transform world around.
+I've always been fascinated by the human being’s ability to transform world around.

 My minds blowing since I start to jump thru the Software world !